 Easy, professional, efficient way to streamline the booking and ordering processes.
 I am a big advocate of front loading bookings with information but doing it in a stylish format.
-By providing all information up front you will cut down your time responding to emails, decrease probability of miscommunications, and provides another level of customer service.
+By providing all information up front, you will cut down your time responding to emails, decrease probability of miscommunications, and provide another level of customer service.

 How do you deliver it?